(Source: New York Fed Consumer Credit Panel/Equifax)

-That means that in 20 months, we’ve progressed from “There is a student loan crisis” to “There is a student loan crisis.”
+That means that in 20 months, we progressed from “There is a student loan crisis” to “There is a student loan crisis.”
+This is 2018, and the crisis has become worse.

-That means it’s probably getting worse.
-The numbers will tell the story, in that the average graduate has about $30,000 in student loan debt. $30,000 for 10 years at 8.6% per year is about $345 a month.
+The numbers tell the story, in that the average graduate has about $30,000 in student loan debt. $30,000 for 10 years at 8.6% per year is about $345 a month.
 That might not sound too bad, but remember, that number is an average.
 There are some students that may have student loan debt as high as $200,000.

 Also in 2011, students graduating from college were the first children of parents that belonged to Generation X (the ME Generation) do so.
 The economy was still fighting to recover from the stock market crash of 2008, so jobs were not as plentiful as they once were, and students were expected to repay their debt.
 To whom does that burden fall to?
-In many cases, the parents.
+In many cases, the parents, because they had to sign or co-sign for loans.
 These were quite possibly the same parents that may have said that their child didn’t act up in class when they were in elementary and high school, and disagreed with disciplinary actions that their child may have been subjected to.

 As for that loan payment of $345, that may be an expense that a parent didn’t think about dealing with after paying for four years of college for their child (because you know the child didn’t pay $15,000 a year for the past four years), and now, not only do the parents have loans to pay for those amounts, as well as potentially more children in college, how are they expected to pay this extra amount when their student is hired at an entry-level job at $30,000 a year?